 More Easy Pasta Recipes

-This Vodka Sauce Pasta recipe is great to serve with a side like this vegan Ceaser salad, for some freshness and crunch!
+This Vodka Pasta without Vodka recipe is great to serve with a side like this vegan Ceaser salad, for some freshness and crunch!

 - 11 oz (300gr) dried penne pasta (use gluten-free if needed)

 - 1 medium yellow onion, finely diced